 If, as a director, your company is facing cash flow problems and struggling to survive financially, sometimes there seems to be little alternative but for it to enter liquidation.
-The first thing you should do is contact us to decide whether a formal liquidation procedure is the best option, or whether other routes, such as a voluntary arrangement, refinancing or a dissolution, would be more suitable.
+The first thing you should do is contact us to decide whether a formal liquidation procedure is the best option.
+Sometimes, a company may find itself in a position where it cannot afford liquidation, or other routes, such as a voluntary arrangement, refinancing or a dissolution, would be more suitable.

-After considering all alternatives, if liquidation is decided as the best course of action, costs relating to the liquidation will be discussed.
+After considering all alternatives, if liquidation is decided as the best course of action, costs relating to the liquidation, and whether you can afford it will be discussed.